-Do you avoid going to the doctor because you’re worried about what you might find out, you don’t like dealing with all those forms or because some of the medical terms can be confusing?
+Do you avoid going to your health care professional because you’re worried about what you might find out, you don’t like dealing with all those forms or because some of the medical terms can be confusing?
 If so, you’re not alone.

-But understanding what your healthcare provider tells you and knowing what to do about it is essential for good health.
+But understanding what your health care professional tells you and knowing what to do about it are essential for good health.

 What is health literacy and how can you improve it?

 Health literacy is the ability to read and understand information about your health and make decisions about it.
-Below-average health literacy is very common, especially if your access to health information and health care is limited, said Dr. David Baker, M.D., M.P.H., chief in the Division of General Internal Medicine and Geriatrics at the Feinberg School of Medicine in Chicago.
+Below-average health literacy is very common, especially if your access to health information and health care is limited.
 But it’s not an indicator of intelligence.

-You should be actively involved in your doctor’s appointment to help make decisions about your health and the best, most cost-effective treatment.
+To improve your health literacy be actively involved in your health care appointment to help make decisions about the best, most cost-effective treatment.
 But sometimes that’s easier said than done.
 Have you ever heard anything like this?

 “No hypertension, glucose levels of some concern, triglycerides look okay, but your LDL is a bit high so I’m going to put you on statins and we’ll see how that goes.
 We want to schedule you for a biopsy sometime next week just to make sure that growth is nonmalignant.”